typeetfunc/babel-plugin-datascript/README.md

 ### Why?

 Datalog query is a ClojureScript data structures, not a string.
-In JS API Datalog query is a string that [convert to CLJS data structures in runtime](https://github.com/tonsky/datascript/blob/master/src/datascript/js.cljs#L70)
+In JS API Datalog query is a string which [convert to CLJS data structures in runtime](https://github.com/tonsky/datascript/blob/master/src/datascript/js.cljs#L70)
 Babel-plugin transfers this convertaion in compile-time.
 Conversion in compile-time has two advantages:
  - check query during compilation.
 Example: